OnStarPrograms/blog/README.md

 ## Overview

-This was were I was testing if I could right a blog in Tex. resulting in only two webpages created, My NCAE 2025 writeup, and an assignment for Prog 2 students.
+This was where I was testing if I could right a blog in Tex. resulting in only two webpages created, My NCAE 2025 writeup, and an assignment for Prog 2 students.

 ## Why Is This Still Online?